Heartbreak Anthem: Chart performance

-Year-end lists

 Music video

-Little Mix teased the music video for "Heartbreak Anthem" by posting behind-the-scene photos from the video, one day before the official release of the song.
-The music video for the song, directed by Samuel Douek, was released alongside the song on 20 May 2021.
-The video features Little Mix members, Perrie Edwards, Leigh-Anne Pinnock, and Jade Thirlwall, in a theatre production.
-The video opens up with the group dressed as winged angels, each having a microphone accompanying them.
+The music video was filmed at in East End's historic Wilton's Music Hall, during Perrie Edwards and Leigh-Anne Pinnock's pregnancies.
+Little Mix teased the music video for "Heartbreak Anthem" by posting behind-the-scene photos from the video.
+It was directed by Samuel Douek, and premiered on 20 May 2021.
+The music video features Little Mix members in theatre production, and opens up with the group dressed as winged angels, each having a microphone accompanying them.

-Douek said in an Instagram post that "The concept of the music video is inspired by Angela Carter's infamous 1984 novel Nights at the Circus, a magical realism feminist tale about freedom".
-He added that the group portrayed "The Winged Fatales", an all singing, all dancing trio who perform night after night to adoring crowds, whilst backstage they feel trapped and alone.
-The video also features digital images of David Guetta and the Galantis.
-Douek also stated that "The video touches upon the pressures of fame and heartbreak, evoking a message of self-acceptance against the backdrop of a sci-fi burlesque world".
-The video for the song currently has 40 million views on YouTube.
+Samuel Douek in an Instagram post said "The concept of the video is inspired by Angela Carter's infamous 1984 novel Nights at the Circus, a magical realism feminist tale about freedom".
+He further added that the group portrayed "The Winged Fatales", an all singing, all dancing trio who perform night after night to adoring crowds, whilst backstage they feel trapped and alone.
+The video features digital images of David Guetta and the Galantis.
+Douek stated that "The video touches upon the pressures of fame and heartbreak, evoking a message of self-acceptance against the backdrop of a sci-fi burlesque world".
+It also took inspiration from the 1997 film The Fifth Element and Baz Luhrman's 2001 musical Moulin Rouge.
+From ThatGrapeJuice, Sam Ajilore applauded the music video and stating the song is "rich in summer smash potential".